node-red/node-red.github.io/docs/user-guide/projects/index.md

 This lets you clone an existing remote repository.
 You can use either an `http(s)` or `git/ssh` url for the repository.
 If the repository requires authentication you must provide it here.

+*Note:* for `http` urls, do not include your username and/or password in the url itself.
+You can should provide those separately when prompted.

 *Node-RED does not currently make use of any credential helper you git client may be configured with.
 This is an area we look for feedback on from the community.*